plandes/mimicdbsqlite/README.md

-# MIMIC-III SQLite Database Create
+# MIMIC-III SQLite Database Creation

 [MIMIC-III] is a corpus has 58,976 hospital admission and 2,083,180 had written notes by medical professionals.
 This repo contains an automated build process